chisnall/squiz/README.md

 It allows you to make use of the Symfony VarDumper component output on a single screen dedicated for debugging and for observing your application.

-It has been tested on Laravel versions 11 and 12.
+It works with Laravel versions 9 to 12.
-It has not been tested on previous versions of Laravel.
+It has not been tested on previous versions.

 ![screenshot](https://github.com/chisnall/squiz/blob/main/screenshot.png "Screenshot")